 BITS DESCR RIPTION TYPE DEFAULT 31:0 Free R unning SCLK Counter (FR_CNT): RO - Note: This field reflects the value of a free-running 32-bit counter.
 At reset the counter starts at zero and is incremented for every 25MHz cycle.
 When the maximum count has been reached the counter will rollover.
-When read in 16-bit mode the count value is latched on the first read.
+Since the bus interface is 16-bits wide, and this is a 32-bit counter, the count value is latched on the first read.
 The FREE_RUN counter can take up to 160nS to clear after a reset event.
 Note: This counter will run regardless of the power management states D0, D1 or D2.

-5.3.19 RX\DROP- Receiver Dropped Frames Counter
+5.3.19 RX_DROP- Receiver Dropped Frames Counter